soliditor413/pgp_chain_develop/README.md

 [Installation Instructions](https://github.com/pgprotocol/pgp-chain/wiki/Building-Ethereum)
 on the wiki.

-Building `geth` requires both a Go (version 1.20 or later) and a C compiler.
+Building `pgp` requires both a Go (version 1.20 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

 ```shell